abbreviatedman/spellbound/data/quotes.md

 164
 00:08:12,225 --> 00:08:16,128
-At least they were, question being...
+At least they were, question being…

 165
 00:08:16,163 --> 00:08:17,697